Table of Contents

 • CameraDeviceFrameSource

-• FramePlayer and the frame source used during recording has no motion data
+• FramePlayer with recorded frame source lacking motion data

 • ExternalImageStreamFrameSource